Kento555/Capstone-Project-Group2-App/README.md

     </tr>
 </table>

-With these resources, we are able to deploy an Ingress and a Cluster Issuer to create our DNS on Route 53 with HTTPS enabled.
+With these resources, we are able to deploy an Ingress and a Cluster Issuer to create our DNS on Route 53 with HTTPS enabled, getting TLS certificate from [Let's Encrypt](https://letsencrypt.org/)

 ## Product Catalog and Checkout Service